The Future of Copyright Law in Canada11/07/2019

 Global injunctions for copyright infringements should be addressed by legislative reform on an international level.
 The WIPO Copyright Treaty (“WCT”) currently grants authors the right to communicate digital works to the public, and imposes obligations on member countries to take action locally in instances of copyright infringement.
 Perhaps what the copyright world needs is a centralised system, like Madrid for trademarks or Hague for industrial designs, but created in such a way that it makes remedying online infringement more effective.

 Online copyright infringement raises difficult questions both domestically and internationally.
 Canada’s efforts to tackle online infringement through the CUSMA will only be realised once Parliament drafts appropriate legislation.
 However, the solution lies beyond reform in any one country.
 The era of online sharing and borderless networking calls for reform on a global scale.

 This article is for information purposes only and does not constitute legal or professional advice.

-Authors: Meika Ellis, Akiv Jhirad (Summer Student)
+Authors: Meika Ellis, Akiv Jhirad (Student-at-Law)